What To Do With Health Science Major

 Now that you know more about your choices for a career in health science, hopefully, you are ready to look for a place to study the subject.
 Finding the right school is very important, so you should consider a health science program like the one at North Central College.

-According to the health sciences program page, North Central “provides a strong foundational knowledge of the core concepts in most medical-related jobs and prepares students to further their higher education or pursue medical school.”
-The program boasts an experienced faculty from numerous backgrounds in the field, the chance to go to conferences, do undergraduate research with faculty, work as a peer educator at North Central’s Dyson Wellness Center, and much more.
+According to the health sciences program page, North Central “provides a strong foundational knowledge of the core concepts in most medical-related health science jobs and prepares students to further their higher education or pursue medical school.”
+The health science program boasts an experienced faculty from numerous backgrounds in the field, the chance to go to conferences, do undergraduate research with faculty, work as a peer educator at North Central’s Dyson Wellness Center, and much more.